Collections

 Topath Cafe

 You know good days are coming when the Towpath Café winds up its shutters and puts out the tables.
-Open from spring to autumn in a lovely sunny spot on the Regent’s Canal, this place just feels like summer.
+Open from spring to autumn in a lovely sunny spot on Regent’s Canal, this place just feels like summer.
 The menu is chalked up on the blackboard and features good, broadly European food featuring the likes of aubergine parmigiana and smoked mackerel with crème fraîche.
 Breakfast is a winner too.
 Just be prepared to spend some time lurking about on the canal before you sit down – the Towpath is insanely popular.

-Details: 42 De Beauvoir Crescent, Haggerston, N1 5SB | Closed until Spring
+Details: 42 De Beauvoir Crescent, Haggerston, N1 5SB | No bookings

 Riverside dining…check.
 How about some rooftop drinking?
 Check out the best rooftop bars in London